Policies Unlawful Sexual Misconduct Policies and Procedures

 Submission of Documentary Information

-Prior to any Hearing Panel meeting, the complainant and respondent may offer documentary information in support or defense of the complaint, including any questions that they would like asked of the other party or witnesses during the conduct proceedings.
-The Hearing Panel Chair will inform the complainant and respondent of the deadline for the submission of such information.
-Information submitted after the deadline will generally not be accepted unless prior permission from the Chair is received.
-The Hearing Panel Chair will review all information submitted and return all that is not relevant or material to the complaint or that is submitted after the deadline when no exception to timely submission is warranted.
-It is within the sole discretion of the Chair to determine what information is relevant and appropriate and whether extenuating circumstances warrant an exception to the deadline given to the parties for the submission of the information described here.
+The complainant and respondent may offer documentary information in support or defense of the complaint, including any questions that they would like asked of the other party or witnesses during the grievance procedures.
+The decision maker will inform the complainant and respondent of the deadline for the submission of such information.
+Information submitted after the deadline will generally not be accepted unless prior permission from the decision maker is received.
+The decision maker will review all information submitted and return all that is not relevant or material to the complaint or that is submitted after the deadline when no exception to timely submission is warranted.
+It is within the sole discretion of the decision maker to determine what information is relevant and appropriate and whether extenuating circumstances warrant an exception to the deadline given to the parties for the submission of the information described here.

 Inspection and Review of Documentary Information

-The Dean of Students (Hearing Panel Chair) will assemble for the complainant, respondent and Hearing Panel’s review, all documentary information related to the allegations.
+The decision maker will assemble for the complainant, respondent and decision maker’s review, all documentary information related to the allegations.
 Documentary information will generally consist of, but is not limited to:

 • A written summary of the investigation conducted;